Grand Escapades’ Travel Guide To Iran – Friendliness, Culture, Modernity: So Far Away From The Clichés!

 What Would We Do Differently?

-- Travel more by train – very efficient and very comfortable
+- Travel more by train – very efficient and very comfortable.
+But you have to book a few days ahead if you want to secure a ticket.

 Is It Safe & Is It Morally Justifiable To Travel To Iran?

-Like so often when we talk about our travelling plans, the question “Isn’t it dangerous to travel there?” pops up.
+Like so often when I talk about my travelling plans, the question “Isn’t it dangerous to travel there?” pops up.
 Iran was no exception, on the contrary!
 Iran has a reputation of supporting terrorism, the land of fanatic ayatollahs where women are forced under the chador, not to mention the endless media coverage about Iran’s nuclear program.

-We did not believe a minute that it would be dangerous, just the opposite.
-And it proved to be one of the safest countries we have traveled so far.
+It proved to be one of the safest countries I have traveled so far.
 Like always, our minds are manipulated by our daily diet of western media.
-During a presentation by “Rückenwind” – Anita said, “If you have prejudices about a country, then travel it”.
-We couldn’t agree more!

-Besides, several times we were confronted with the question whether it is morally justifiable to travel to “such countries”.
-Do not be mistaken – our enthusiasm for Iran does not mean we support (in any way) a brutal and suppressive regime.
-Human Rights abuses are wide spread in Iran, corruption also as described in our article on Esfahan’s dried river.
+Besides, several times I was confronted with the question whether it is morally justifiable to travel to “such countries”.
+Do not be mistaken – my enthusiasm for Iran does not mean I support (in any way) a brutal and suppressive regime.
+Human Rights abuses are widespread in Iran, corruption also.
 Elections seem to have little relevance, since who can run is decided by a closed circle.
 The “Council of the Guardians of the Constitution” control the country’s legislation and most of the oil production.

 Best Time To Visit Iran